davidcastel/First-Attempt-VueJS/README.md

 #### What contains in this repo
 This repo contains a small and simple Vue JS program.
 A small step in learning more about VueJS.

-The program generates a random user using the [Random User API](https://randomuser.me/) when the user clicks on the button.
-Once the user clicks on the button, the text on screen will change to the data of the new random user.
+The program generates a random user using the [Random User API](https://randomuser.me/).
+When the user clicks on the first button, the text on screen will change to the data of the new random user.
+(First Name, Last Name, email and set the new image)

+The program also generates a random joke using the [Official Joke API](https://github.com/15Dkatz/official_joke_api).
+When the user clicks on the second button with the text *Get Random Joke*, a setup line will be displayed and a punchline will displayed underneath.
+A random joke will generate every time the user clicks on the button.